kayleedial/my386blog/_posts/2023-03-16-data-collection.md

 The last five columns of our scraped, cleaned, and merged dataset looks like this:
 ![Image](https://github.com/kayleedial/my386blog/raw/main/assets/images/finaldf.png)

+## Conclusion

-That concludes the first step in our Oscars data journey.
+That completes the first step in our Oscars data journey.
 I know you're not going to believe this, but that wasn't even the fun part!
 In my next blog, we'll be going over an exploratory data analysis of the dataset and attempt to answer some of the pressing questions about Oscar winners and nominees.

 As always, thank you for reading.
 If you have any feedback or questions, feel free to leave a comment below.

-The repository containing the code I used can be found [here](https://github.com/kayleedial/Blog-3a-data-collection).
+The repository containing my code and the movies dataset can be found [here](https://github.com/kayleedial/Blog-3a-data-collection).